top of page

 RESEARCH

-Our research focuses on pathogens-microbiome interactions and host-microbe interactions.
-We aim to understand how pathogens from different environments interact with bacterial communities of different complexities using systems biology approaches.
-In addition, we want to know how the gut microbiota and bacterial pathogens impact host metabolism and immunity, and how they influence the development of metabolic diseases.
-Our end goal is to provide a model-to-probiotics platform for developing next-generation precision microbiome therapies to combat human pathogens and improve health.
+Our research focuses on gut microbiota interactions and host-microbe interactions.
+We aim to understand how bacterial communities of different complexities interact using systems biology approaches, and how their interactions affect host metabolism and metabolic diseases through their derived factors.
+We believe that the gut microbiome plays a central role in regulating host metabolic homeostasis.
+Our end goal is to develop next-generation precision microbiome therapies and intervention strategies to alleviate metabolic diseases and improve health.

 Research 1.
-A general framework to study pathogen-microbiota interactions.
+A general framework to study gut microbiota interactions.

 A general framework to study pathogen-microbiota interactions

 Bottom-up construction of synthetic microbiomes combined with computational modeling and principled experimental design techniques can efficiently navigate large design landscapes of species combinations and allow us to reverse-engineer various ecological systems.
-We are using a bottom-up approach to decipher the ecological and molecular principles of microbial community resistance to pathogens using a general framework that combines high-throughput experiments and computational modeling.
-We utilize the model to predict communities that could robustly inhibit the pathogens against different environmental contexts and evaluate their inhibitory potential in mice models.
+We are using a bottom-up approach to decipher the ecological and molecular principles of gut microbiota interactions using a general framework that combines high-throughput experiments and computational modeling.
+We utilize the model to predict communities with optimized functions (e.g. pathogen inhibition or production of beneficial metabolites) and evaluate their functionality in mouse models.

 Research 2.
 The impact of diet on pathogen-microbiota interactions.